ccaballeroh/Translator-Attribution/README.md

   ```
 - Now, you can in that new environment (use `conda activate translator-attribution`) either open [01Processing](./01Processing.ipynb) locally or run it in Google Colab.
 - You can run [02Experiments](./02Experiments.ipynb) in Google Colab preferentably or locally if you have a powerful enough computer.
+- [03Most_important_features](./03Most_important_features.ipynb) extracts the most relevant features for each translator and generates loads of figures and tables (csv, html, and LaTeX) with the results.
+Although, the number of figures and files generated is above 800 hundred (for all the combinations possible), the folder weighs less than 9 MB.